-It's Lent—that time of year when we reflect on Jesus' life, death and resurrection.
+It's Lent—that time of year when we reflect on Jesus' life, death and resurrection in preparation for Easter and Holy Week.
 Join us us for both our daytime and evening worship services.

 Wednesdays, Feb.
 14-March 21Maundy Thursday, March 29Noon & 6:30 p.m.

 Lenten lunchesAsh Wednesday, Feb.
 14 & Maundy Thursday, March 29Immediately following noon service, Gathering Room, $5/person or $15/family

 Lenten dinnersWednesdays, Feb.
 14-March 21, 5-6 p.m., Gathering Room, $5/person or $15/family